• Categories

 The problem isn't losing the game.
 The problem is the clumsy way that the game code decides how that loss will play out.
 If the game code does it in a way that preserves the integrity of the game, then the experience doesn't feel poisoned.

 The monsoon game in Madden is about as bad, with receivers on your human team constantly running routes and falling to the ground from slipping, and fumbles happening constantly with your otherwise sure handed running backs (same in the snow games).
-However, as in the snow games, the CPU team just cruises along normally, scoring as they normally do like they are playing in the sunshine!
+However, as in the snow games, the CPU team just cruises along normally, scoring and defending as they normally do like they are playing in the sunshine!

 This is criticized because the game coders write the code in such a clumsy manner as to make the game more an in-your-face experience than a sports themed game.
-It is the coder telling the paying customer, "I'll put your arrogant [censored] back in its place and you'll like it buddy!"
+It is the coder telling the paying customer, "I'll put your arrogant *** back in its place and you'll like it buddy!"

 In real life, you treat a customer like that one-on-one, you'll get fired every single time.
 But, game coders and their managers somehow think they have a presumed right to carry out vengeance against their customers.
 It results from too much time spent in an office cubicle and not nearly enough time spent in the real world interacting with people!